16 Simple Ways to Stop Wasting Food and Slice Your Grocery Budget

-If you know your family won’t eat something, donate it.
+If something makes its way into your kitchen that you know your family won’t eat, donate it.
 Many local pantries and food banks welcome donations, but consider friends or families in your community who might appreciate a little extra food.
 There are restrictions and rules at some charities about what can be donated, so check before making any contributions.

 11. Eat What You Have

-Plan recipes around what’s been sitting around for a while or what needs to get used before it expires.
-Keeping your fridge and pantry clean and organized helps you see exactly what you have and what you should cook before adding more supplies to the mix.
+Plan recipes around what’s been sitting around for a while or what needs to get used before it expires (aka pantry challenge).
+Explore the darkest recesses of your pantry before adding more supplies to the mix.

 12. Mix It Up

 Leftovers you’re tired of eating can be repurposed into new recipes.
-Some fruits and vegetables that are a little too ripe can be baked or mashed into a casserole.
+Some fruits and vegetables that are a little too ripe (like avocados, peaches and pears) can be baked or mashed into a baked dish.
 Ripe bananas make great banana bread, and soft strawberries can be added to smoothies.

 Other scraps can be made into stocks or added to a compost.
 I’ve put coffee grounds in my soil, and a friend of mine makes corn silk tea.
 There’s a practical use for almost any piece of food you might throw away.